-Ferrite beads are generally used to combat high frequency EMI noise
+Ferrite beads are generally used for high frequency EMI noise suppression

 Unfortunately, ferrite beads (also called a ferrite choke, ferrite clamp, ferrite collar, EMI filter bead, or even a ferrite ring filter) can be a bit of a mystery.
 The ferrite core function resembles that of an inductor, but the ferrite frequency response deviates from this functionality at high frequencies.
+Additionally, different types of beads, such as wirewound ferrite beads and chip ferrite beads, provide different responses to noise reduction.
+For example, wirewound ferrite beads operate over a wide range of frequencies but offer less resistance in direct current setups.
 In order to use them properly, you’ll need to understand their electromagnetic characteristics and how they change during use.
-After you’ve got a handle on the theory behind ferrite bead uses, you’ll need to carefully select one for your circuit board.
+After you’ve got a handle on the theory behind ferrite bead uses, you can deliberately select one for your circuit board.
 If you don’t, you could end up causing more problems than you fix.